mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-webhook-server.md

 const localtunnel = require('localtunnel');
 (async () => {
   const tunnel = await localtunnel({
-      subdomain: 'subdomain-of-your-choosing',
+      subdomain: 'SUBDOMAIN',
       port: 3000
     });
   console.log(`App available at: ${tunnel.url}`);
 })();
 ```

-Please remember to replace `subdomain-of-your-choosing` with an actual value.
+> **NOTE:** Please remember to replace `SUBDOMAIN` with a random string of your choice, containing letters, numbers, underscores (_) or dashes (-) .

-There are 2 parts in the above server code:
+There are 2 parts in the server code above:

 ### The Express server